emfcamp/badge-2024-documentation/docs/tildagon-apps/development.md

 You can test your app on-device, without publishing it, using [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html).

 1. Create a `metadata.json` file in your app's directory.
 This is necessary **only** during development.
 Remove this file before publishing your app to the app store.
+You may also need to specify a `callable` -- this should be the same as the name of your app's main class.

     ```json
     {
         "name": "<app-name>",
-        "path": "apps.<folder-name>.app"
+        "path": "apps.<folder-name>.app",
+        "callable": "ExampleApp"
     }
     ```